testworx/testworx.github.io/_posts/2016-06-27-dynamic-generation-of-jmeter-scripts-pt2.markdown

 header-img: "img/post-bg-02.jpg"
 ---

 <p>This is a continuation of <a href="{% post_url 2016-06-01-dynamic-generation-of-jmeter-scripts-pt1 %}">part 1</a> where we recorded a JMeter test plan using Geb to drive the application under test.
-We are now ready to do some initial correlation and post processing using Groovy.</p>
+We are now ready to do some initial correlation.
+I will have to leave post procesing for a 3rd post as I haven't had time to get the content together yet.</p>

 <h2>Git Repository</h2>
 <p>A git repository is available containing all the files used in this blog post:  <a href="https://github.com/testworx/jmeter-test-plan-generator">here</a></p>